 Writing

 These are on-site abstracts only.
-The full archive lives on The Crumple Zone with essays and field notes.
+Full essays open on The Crumple Zone.

 These essays read like postmortems: what systems do under stress, where failure lands, and who carries the repair cost.